rschmehl/awesco.eu/content/awe-explained/index.md

 The main contributing regions are North America and Europe, with the difference that the activities in the US are dominated by [Makani](http://www.makanipower.com), a former [Google moonshot project](https://x.company), while in Europe they are distributed to a diverse network of companies, universities and research organisations.
 Funding through the European Union's Framework Programmes FP7 and Horizon 2020 has played an important role in the formation of this ecosystem.

 Using a lightweight tether in place of a tower and its foundation removes most of the mechanical constraints of the system.
 For this reason, control and optimization have already early on evolved into key research themes for AWE.

+> The essence of airborne wind energy is to replace material constraints by control algorithms.
+This is the potential but at the same time also the challenge of the technology.

 In 2001, Moritz Diehl described the crosswind operation of a kite as an optimal control problem,[^15]
 [^15]: Moritz Diehl: "Real-Time Optimization for Large Scale Nonlinear Processes".
 PhD dissertation, University of Heidelberg, 2001. {{< doi_button doi="10.11588/heidok.00001659" >}}{{< pdf_button url="https://cdn.syscop.de/publications/Diehl2001.pdf" >}}
 expanding this later on the basis of a prestigious FP7 Starting Grant [HighWind](https://cordis.europa.eu/project/rcn/98087/) (2011-2017) awarded by the European Research Council (ERC).
 A first PhD dissertation entirely dedicated to control of AWE systems was defended in 2009 by Lorenzo Fagiano,[^16]
 [^16]: Lorenzo Fagiano: "Control of Tethered Airfoils for High-Altitude Wind Energy Generation".
 PhD dissertation, Politecnico di Milano, 2009. {{< pdf_button url="https://re.public.polimi.it/retrieve/handle/11311/1006424/161264/PhD_thesis_Fagiano_Final.pdf" >}}